-It’s no secret that HR departments understand why they need to focus on better employee engagement but the focus has now shifted to how to actually make change.
-Here are two changes that can be made to help increase employee engagement.
+It’s no secret that HR departments understand why they need to engage employees but the focus has now shifted to how to actually make change.
+Here are two changes that can be made to help improve employee engagement.
 Stay tuned next week as we share two more.
 Change takes time but you can start engraining some of these behaviors in your workforce starting today.

 Enable better employee performance